Flobbos/laravel-crudable/README.md

 **If you want to save time on your crud operations**

 This Laravel package is for saving time on CRUD operations when used in combination with Repositories or Services.
+The trait covers the basics needed for running simple CRUD operations.
+It also comes with a Contract that you can bind to your services via automated contextual binding.

 ### Docs